szabgab/tech-talks/working-on-legacy-code.md

 ## Source

-Interview by Peter Fisher on the How To Code Well Podcast
+Interview by Peter Fisher on the [How To Code Well Podcast](https://howtocodewell.fm/) See also the [How to code well](https://www.howtocodewell.net/) courses.